Catastrophic interference: Pseudo-recurrent networks

 French (1997) proposed a pseudo-recurrent backpropagation network (see Figure 2).
 In this model the network is separated into two functionally distinct but interacting sub-networks.
 This model is biologically inspired and is based on research from McClelland et al. (1995) McClelland and colleagues suggested that the hippocampus and neocortex act as separable but complementary memory systems, with the hippocampus for short term memory storage and the neocortex for long term memory storage.
 Information initially stored in the hippocampus can be "transferred" to the neocortex by means of reactivation or replay.
 In the pseudo-recurrent network, one of the sub-networks acts as an early processing area, akin to the hippocampus, and functions to learn new input patterns.
 The other sub-network acts as a final-storage area, akin to the neocortex.
-However, unlike in the McClelland et al. (1995) model, the final-storage area sends internally generated representation back to the early processing area.
+However, unlike in the McClelland et al. (1995) model, the final-storage area sends internally generated representations back to the early processing area.
 This creates a recurrent network.
 French proposed that this interleaving of old representations with new representations is the only way to reduce radical forgetting.
 Since the brain would most likely not have access to the original input patterns, the patterns that would be fed back to the neocortex would be internally generated representations called pseudo-patterns.
 These pseudo-patterns are approximations of previous inputs and they can be interleaved with the learning of new inputs.

 Self-refreshing memory

-Inspired by and independently of Ans and Rousset (1997) also proposed a two-network artificial neural architecture with memory self-refreshing that overcomes catastrophic interference when sequential learning tasks are carried out in distributed networks trained by backpropagation.
+Inspired by Robins (1995) and independently of French (1997), Ans and Rousset (1997) also proposed a two-network artificial neural architecture with memory self-refreshing that overcomes catastrophic interference when sequential learning tasks are carried out in distributed networks trained by backpropagation.
 The principle is to learn new external patterns concurrently with internally generated pseudopatterns, or 'pseudo-memories', that reflect the previously learned information.
 What mainly distinguishes this model from those that use classical pseudorehearsal in feedforward multilayer networks is a reverberating process that is used for generating pseudopatterns.
 After a number of activity re-injections from a single random seed, this process tends to go up to nonlinear network attractors that are more suitable for capturing optimally the deep structure of knowledge distributed within connection weights than the single feedforward pass of activity used in pseudo-rehearsal.
 The memory self-refreshing procedure turned out to be very efficient in transfer processes and in serial learning of temporal sequences of patterns without catastrophic forgetting.